bslgroup/cpSRP/README.md

 cpSRP43w54 folder contains the initial pdb and psf files as well as NAMD configuration file used to start the equilibrium simulations of cpSRP43 protein with a small segment of cpSRP54 bound to it.

-SMD dolder contains NAMD and colvars configuration files for the 4 consecutive SMD simulations
+SMD folder contains NAMD and colvars configuration files for the 4 consecutive SMD simulations as expalined in the method section of manuscript.